davemacdo/Composition-Curriculum/Fall 2015 Composition Events.md

 # Upcoming Composition Events

+## Philip Glass Marathon with Nicolas Horvath, piano

+* Sunday, 6 September 2015, noon
+* Timucua White House (2000 South Summerlin Ave.)

+Horvath will perform a marathon of Philip Glass's piano music, along with some music of other American composers, including Thad Anderson and Steve Kornicki.
+The event will last approximately 10 hours, and audiences may come and go throughout the day.
+The event is free, donations accepted.

-## Central Florida Student Composers Symposium
+## Central Florida Composers Forum Annual Salon Concert

-* Saturday, 30 January 2016, all day
-* Rollins College

-Composers will have the opportunity to hear music by and present music to one another.
-This even will include composers from UCF, Rollins College, and Stetson University.

-## Collide Contemporary Music Festival Presents Ensemble P4

-* Saturday, 13 February 2016, 2:00p
+* Sunday 13 September 2015, 7:30p (doors at 7:00)
+* Timucua White House (2000 South Summerlin Ave.)

+New music by Central Florida composers for a variety of ensembles, including piano, flute, brass, and clowns.
+Yes.
+Clowns.
+The event is free, donations accepted.

+## Composition Forum Recital

+* Thursday, 19 November 2015, noon
 * UCF Rehearsal Hall

-Dr. Anderson's piano-percussion quartet.
-The program features many new works, and the composers will be present.
-Stay tuned for details about a pre-concert session with them.
+**Student composers may submit works to this program.** Program submissions due 22 October.
+Rehearsal recordings due 5 November.

+## Composition Area Recital

+* Tuesday, 24 November 2015, noon
+* UCF Rehearsal Hall

+**Student composers may submit works to this program.**

+## Collide Festival

+* 13-14 Febrary 2016, program times TBD
+* UCF Rehearsal Hall

+This year's festival will feature piano/percussion quartet **Ensemble P4**.

 ## *Surface Image* by Tristan Perich, perf.
 Vicky Chow, piano

 * Saturday, 13 February 2016
 * Timucua White House (2000 South Summerlin Ave.)

 We will have an unforgettable concert by Vicky Chow, pianist for the Bang On a Can All Stars, on February 13th .
-She will perform "Surface Image" by Tristan Perich, a concert-length work featuring an array of 40 speakers that act as an electronic, orchestral soundscape.
-(It was on our listening list from last semester.)
+She will perform "Surface Image" by Tristan Perich, an evening-length work featuring an array of 40 speakers that act as an electronic, orchestral soundscape.

 Q2's Album of the Week-"Microcosmic fascination aside, Surface Image's power comes from the sublime, sheer power of its whole...creates a universe all its own."

 THIS IS A TICKETED EVENT, PART of AMF 2015-2016.
-[Student tickets are $10](http://www.brownpapertickets.com/event/2473339)

-## Violin Workshop with guest artist Nicole Paglialonga

-* Monday, 15 February 2016, 11:30a
-* UCF Piano Lab

-Composition majors will have the opportunity to have a reading of a piece for solo violin.
-The event is open to everyone.
-Contact me (David.MacDonald@ucf.edu) about having a piece on the workshop program.

-## Hippocrene Saxophone Ensemble

-* Monday, 15 February 2016, 7:30p
-* Gallery at Avalon Island, 39 S Magnolia Ave, Orlando, FL 32801

-Prof. Weremchuk and friends will perform a program of new music at an art gallery in downtown Orlando.
-The program will feature some composers you might know. [cough]

-## Nicole Paglialonga, violin recital

-* Tuesday, 16 February 2016, 7:30p
-* UCF Art Gallery

-After Monday's workshop, plan to attend our guest's recital the following evening.
+The pass for access to all concerts is $50, it includes concerts on October 29th, December 4th, and February 13th.

 ## Collide Composers Concert